awsdocs/aws-iot-docs/developerguide/cloud-watch-logs.md

 AWS IoT sends progress events about each message as it passes from your devices through the message broker and rules engine\.
 To view these logs, you must configure AWS IoT to generate the logs used by CloudWatch\.

 For more information about CloudWatch Logs, see [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html)\.
-For information about supported AWS IoT CloudWatch Logs, see [CloudWatch Log Entry Format](cwl-format.md)\.
+For information about supported AWS IoT CloudWatch Logs, see [CloudWatch log entry format](cwl-format.md)\.

 To enable AWS IoT logging, you must create an IAM role, register the role with AWS IoT, and then configure AWS IoT logging\.
 In the CloudWatch console, CloudWatch logs appear in a log group named **AWSIotLogs**\.

 **Note**
 Before you enable AWS IoT logging, make sure you understand the CloudWatch Logs access permissions\.
 Users with access to CloudWatch Logs can see debugging information from your devices\.
 For more information, see [Authentication and Access Control for Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/auth-and-access-control-cw.html)\.

-## Create a Logging Role<a name="create-logging-role"></a>
+## Create a logging role<a name="create-logging-role"></a>

 Use the [IAM console](https://console.aws.amazon.com/iam/) to create a logging role\.